richb-intermapper/IPv6-Regex/README.md

 ##IPv6 Regular Expression and Validator

-The Javascript tests an IPv6 address according to an elaborate regular expression (RE, or regex) for validation that the address is the proper format.
-This regular expression is discussed further in the InterMapper [Knowledge Base article](http://forums.dartware.com/viewtopic.php?t=452) which also includes a number of test cases.
+The Javascript tests an IPv6 address according to an elaborate regular expression (RE, or regex) to validate that the address is the proper format.
+This regular expression is discussed further in the [InterMapper Knowledge Base article.](http://forums.intermapper.com/viewtopic.php?t=452)

 The Javascript file includes a number of test cases that were used during development.
 Please let us know <support@intermapper.com> if you find interesting test cases.